PercevalSA/percevalsa.github.io/content/posts/build-picore-streamer.md

 ---
-title: Build a PiCore Internet Only Player
+title: "Build a piCore Internet Only Player"
 date: 2022-11-05
-description: "I don't have alocal music library so I only stream using Spotify."
+description: "I don't have a local music library so I only stream using Spotify."
 image: images/cctv2.jpeg
 draft: true
 ---